Sunday, June 18, 2023

 “The truth?”
 Olivia responded.
 “Because I deserve it.”

-“I didn’t put this tree here,” Olivia snapped.
-She craved the apples more and more.
+“I didn’t put this tree here,” Olivia argued.
+Her mouth watered, and her hands itched to grab an apple.
 “It invaded my space.”

 “Well, in that case, then maybe I should tell you the truth.
 My name is Evelyn,” she said.
 “The tree has the power to bring life or death.
 Which one do you want for Humansville, Olivia?
 You are a smart girl.”